 Using content hubs on your own website is a great way to set yourself apart from your competition while also providing more use for your website for those who visit.
 Some of the most notable benefits of creating content hubs for your own website include:

 - Authority: Establishing your website’s authority is essential if your goal is to grow your website’s SEO traffic.
 Without authority, it becomes increasingly difficult to boost your website’s ranking within search engine results.
-Content hubs help to drastically boost SEO as they allow you to create content that is highly-specific and designated for various areas of your website.
+Content hubs help to boost SEO as they allow you to create content that is highly-specific and designated for various areas of your website drastically.

 - Engagement: Are you tired of visitors only viewing one or two articles on your website?
-Do you want to retain your visitors for longer periods of time, thus helping to boost your website’s overall optimization?
-Use content hubs to attract specific audiences while providing relevant, high-quality content that resonates most with each individual visitor you receive.
+Do you want to retain your visitors for longer periods of time, thus boosting your website’s overall optimization?
+Use content hubs to attract specific audiences while providing relevant, high-quality content that resonates most with each visitor you receive.

 - Stand Out: Set yourself apart from the competition by implement content hubs.
-Whether you are an independent freelancer or if you are building a massive news network online, content hubs can keep visitors interested while leaving a unique and lasting impression.
+Whether you are an independent freelancer or building a massive news network online, content hubs can keep visitors interested while leaving a unique and lasting impression.

 Types of Content to Create for Your Content Hubs